from training.npr.org: http://training.npr.org/audio/guiding-reporters-questions-an-audio-editor-should-ask/

 - Where is the tension?

-- Will you be able to get all significant points of view?
+- Will you be able to get all necessary points of view?

 - Are you going to the right place to report the story?